canjs/can-define-connected-singleton/can-define-singleton.md

 ## How does it work

-Once you have decorated DefineMap constructor, your class will have two new static properties:
+Once you have decorated your class, the class will have two new static properties:

 - **`MyType.current`** - the current value for the singleton
 - **`MyType.currentPromise`** - the promise which should resolve to the value for the singleton

-The first time you read the value of `MyType.current`, the value will be loaded by calling the `get` method on your constructor.
+The first time you read either of these properties, the value will be loaded by calling the `get` method on your constructor.
 The `get` method should return a promise, which will be stored on the `MyType.currentPromise` property:

 ```js
 @singleton